To go straight to Practice Material for Spiccato, click on the highlighted link.

 Typically, when we think of a cello, we imagine a rich, lyrical, legato, melodic (or harmonic) line.
 For most people who pick up a cello and start improvising, this is the playing style that comes automatically and unconsciously.
 In fact, for most people who want to play the cello, it is music of this character that has most inspired our attraction to the instrument.
 In this singing legato style, we make a permanent effort to avoid the bounce, by keeping our bow deeply, smoothly and firmly into the string.

 Introducing the bounce is literally a whole new ball-game (actually a whole new bow-game).
 And here, the word “game” is very appropriate, because the bounce really does add an element of “play” to string playing.
-Now we are not only singing, but also playing tennis, basketball, ping-pong, jumping on a trampoline, doing gymnastics ……… The bouncing bow adds an enormous amount of variety, character and energy to the musical style and is a hugely important part of cello right-hand technique.
-We have to learn to love (rather than fear) the bow’s natural tendency to bounce, to control it and to use it to our advantage.
+Now we are not only singing but also playing tennis, basketball, ping-pong, jumping on a trampoline, doing gymnastics ……… The bouncing bow adds an enormous amount of variety, character and energy to the musical style and is a hugely important part of cello right-hand technique.
+We have to learn to love (rather than fear) the bow’s natural tendency to bounce.
+Our job is not only to control the bounce it but also to use it to our advantage, as an essential component of our bowing toolbox.

 THE MEANING OF THE STACCATO DOT